melese-2121/melese-2121/README.md

 ### 💼 Why Choose Me?

 - 3+ years of experience in mobile development
-- Real-world apps published on the Play Store
 - Clean, maintainable, and scalable code
 - Proficient in both code-based and visual (low-code) development